Meet The Veterinarians

 Dr. Beth Poulsen

 Dr. Beth Poulsen graduated from UW School of Veterinary Medicine in 2007.
 She joined LVC in 2008 and again in 2014, after two years in the state of Oregon.
-Dr. Poulsen’s special interests in veterinary practice include surgery and dentistry.
+Dr. Poulsen’s special interests in veterinary practice are surgery, including laparoscopic surgery, as well as dentistry and emergency medicine.
 She is a member of the professional organizations WVMA and AVMA.
 Beth lives in Lodi with her husband and three children.
-They share their home with a Golden Retriever, as well as a rescue kitty and two tortoises.
+They share their home with two Golden Retrievers, as well as a rescue kitty and two tortoises.

 Dr. Ali Schreiner